nikunj-taneja/squares/README.md

 ## Rules

-The game takes place on an 8 x 8 game board with 64 cells.
-Each cell can hold a disc.
-There are two kinds of disc and represented as below:
+The game takes place on an 8 x 8 game board with 64 cells where each cell can hold a disc.
+There are two kinds of discs represented as below:
 * Red – character 0
 * Blue – character #

-Players place their discs alternatively on the game board, one using the red disc and the other using blue.
-In general, the final goal of the game is to form as many squares (preferably large) as possible using the discs.
+Players place their discs alternatively on the game board, one using the red disc and the other using blue with blue playing first.
+The goal of the game is to form as many squares (preferably large) as possible using the discs.
 Larger square corresponds to higher points.
 The points of a given square are calculated by the following formula:
 ```
-score = (#col)^2
+#points = (#col)^2
 ```
 where #col is the total number of columns (or rows) that the square covers.
 In each turn, a player must place (only) one disc.
 If the disc placed doesn't form any squares, the player gets zero points.